Andy260/The-Butler/Latest Build/ReadMe.txt

 - Game now has a lose state, where game will reset (health not visible in-game yet)
 - Implemented moving lights
 - Implemented detection of player within influence of light sources

-Known issues
-- Player is always considered to be in light within flashing lights' influence, regardless of whether or not the light is currently active or not.
-- Screen doesn't stay completely dim after level failure